scottgallant/hillstudio/content/equipment.md

 Our tracking setup is streamlined and designed with post flexibility in mind.
 API preamps, Rupert Neve compression and SSL Equalization.

-Our Studio B room is equipped with an incredible Antelope Audio interface, acoustically treated with Prime Acoustic paneling and features a hundred year old Heinztman piano in perfection condition
+Our Studio B room is equipped with an incredible Antelope Audio interface, acoustically treated with Prime Acoustic paneling and features a hundred year old Heinztman piano in perfection condition.